Using data analytics to proactively treat or even prevent infections in premature babies

 Artificial Intelligence Technologies

 SAS delivers artificial intelligence through these primary technologies: machine learning, natural language processing, computer vision, forecasting and optimization.
 Want to learn more about how these technologies play a role in AI?

 These outcomes required further investigation.
 If the algorithm-driven model indicated a 75 percent certainty that the result of the test will be negative (or positive), doctors were prepared to consider it.
 Depending on the error margin, the model that was developed has an accuracy of 90 percent in forecasting the presence of the bacteria that causes sepsis.
 This is significantly higher than when doctors make predictions based on examination of the patient and present symptoms.
 In that case, the accuracy is 40 percent.

-The new insights give UMC Utrecht the underpinnings they need to base their decisions on.
+The new insights give UMC Utrecht the underpinnings it needs to base its decisions on.
 Prior to the SAS model, it was mainly based on the patient’s examination combined with gut feeling.

 What is a nice fun fact for data scientists can have huge implications for the sector.
 Tim Pijl Data Engineer Finaps